tbulhoes/VrpSolver.jl/docs/src/resources.md

 ## Binary x Non-binary

 A resource is binary if its accumulated consumption can only be `0` or `1`.
-Sets of secondary binary resources of the same type (disposable or not disposable) are implemented in a special way, being represented as bitsets in the labels.
+Sets of secondary binary resources of the same type are implemented in a special way, being represented as bitsets in the labels.
 This greatly decreases the time spent for dominance checks between labels.
+Binary resources cannot be disposable.

 Currently, all binary resources must be secondary in VRPSolver and all consumptions must be `-1`, `0` or `1`, and all intervals `[0,0]`, `[0,1]` or `[1,1]`.
 Moreover, non-disposable binary resources cannot have the interval `[0,1]` set for the node $v_{\mathrm{sink}}^k$ of a graph $G^k$.